-Our responsibility is to express opinions on these financial statements based on our audit.
-We did not audit the financial statements of the discretely presented component unit (the affiliated foundation (the "Foundation")), which statements reflect total assets of \$2.1 million and total net assets of \$2.1 million as of June 30, 2020, and total revenues, capital gains and losses, and other support of \$132 thousand for the year then ended.
-Those statements were audited by other auditors whose report has been furnished to us, and our opinion, insofar as it relates to the amounts included for the Foundation, is based solely on the report of other auditors.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
+Our responsibility is to express opinions on these financial statements based on our audits.
+We did not audit the financial statements of the discretely presented component unit (the affiliated foundation (the "Foundation")), which statements reflect total assets of \$2.8 million and total net assets of \$2.8 million as of June 30, 2021, and total revenues, capital gains and losses, and other support of \$832 thousand for the year then ended.
+Those statements were audited by other auditors whose reports have been furnished to us, and our opinion, insofar as it relates to the amounts included for the Foundation, is based solely on the reports of other auditors.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.